The Eric And Wendy Schmidt Fund For Strategic Innovation

 A project to conduct analysis and make recommendations to strengthen America's long-term competitiveness in artificial intelligence and emerging technologies, with implications for national security, economy, and society.

-2. RISE Program - $14,323,256 (2023)
+2. RISE Programme - $14,323,256 (2023)

-A talent program designed to increase opportunity for exceptional young people worldwide (ages 15-17) to serve others throughout their lives.
+A talent programme designed to increase opportunity for exceptional young people worldwide (ages 15-17) to serve others throughout their lives.
 Fellows receive lifelong benefits including funding opportunities, seed money for social enterprises, grants for non-profits, and scholarship funds for graduate degrees.
 Applications are submitted via the Hello World – Rise mobile app.

 3. International Strategy Forum (ISF) - Funding amount varies